-Websense is a registered trademark of Websense, Inc., in the United States and certain international markets.
+Websense is a registered trademark and TRITON is a trademark of Websense, Inc., in the United States and certain international markets.
 Websense has numerous other unregistered trademarks in the United States and internationally.
 All other trademarks are the property of their respective owners.